How to Light a BBQ | The Range

 1. Get Your Grill Ready

-Start by giving your grill a quick clean.
-Get rid of any old ash or leftover food remnants.
-Then, grab your charcoal and create a small mound in the centre of the grill.
-This helps the coals light more evenly.
-If you have a chimney starter, load it up with charcoal and place it on the grill for even burning.
+First things first, give your grill a quick clean.
+Give it the once-over to remove any old ash or leftover food remnants - yuck!
+Grab your charcoal and create a small mound in the centre of the grill (your very own miniature charcoal mountain).
+This helps the coals light more evenly for that perfect all-over even cooking.
+If you have a chimney starter, load it up with charcoal and place it on the grill for a slow, even burn - easy peasy!

 2. Time to Light the Charcoal

-With lighter fluid: Spray a generous amount of lighter fluid over the charcoal, let it sit for about a minute to soak in, then light it up with a long match or grill lighter.
+With lighter fluid: Spray a generous amount of lighter fluid over the charcoal - make sure to take special care whilst doing this.
+Let it sit for about a minute to soak in, then light it up with a long match or grill lighter - and voilà, you’ve got big beautiful flames ready to cook up a feast.

 Quick note: Don’t add lighter fluid once the coals are already burning!

-Without lighter fluid: If you're feeling a little more adventurous (and want to skip the chemicals), crumple up some newspaper and slide it underneath your coals.
-If using a chimney starter, simply light the newspaper, and watch as the chimney helps the coals burn evenly.
+Without lighter fluid: If you’re feeling a little more adventurous (and/or) want to skip the chemicals, crumple up some newspaper and slide it underneath your coals.
+If you're using a chimney starter, simply light the newspaper, and watch as the chimney helps the coals burn evenly.

 3. Let the Coals Get Ashy

-Now, sit back and let the magic happen.
+Now, sit back, relax and watch the magic happen.
 Once your coals are lit, they’ll turn white or grey with ash.
-When they're glowing red and fully covered with ash, they’re at the perfect temperature for grilling!
+And when they have that beautiful red glow and are fully covered with ash, it means they are the perfect temperature - it’s almost grill time!

 4. Spread Those Coals Out

 Once the coals are ready, use tongs or a grill tool to spread them across the bottom of the grill.
-For different heat zones (high heat for searing and low heat for slower cooking), push the coals to one side for high heat and leave the other side empty for a cooler cooking area.
+For different heat zones (high heat for searing and low heat for slower cooking), push the coals to one side for high heat and leave the other side empty for a cooler cooking area for the perfect cook, whatever the grub!

 lightabbq ECI